 In the collaboration communication mechanism, the user who created, or joined the working group first, will be assigned to provide the synchronous information to the late-comer.
-When this user leaves this group, the collaboration mechanism will randomly assign another user to provide the synchronous information.
+When this user leaves this group, collaboration mechanism will randomly assign another user to provide the synchronous information.
 CollabRunJava also uses this mechanism to assign the debugging executor.
 Because the main process contains the collaboration communication mechanism, operations on the main process of all users are still synchronous.
-All users can operate the remote debugger of the debugging executor through the collaboration communication mechanism, but the context of variables and memory reference etc. are the values on the debugging executor.
+All users can operate the remote debugger of the debugging executor through the collaboration communication mechanism, but the context of variables and memory reference are the values on the debugging executor.
 In other words, only debugging executor is debugged.
 The application on the other clients is suspended until the debugging process is finished.
-But the other clients can observe and operate the debugging process on the debugging executor.
+The other clients can observe and operate the debugging process on the debugging executor.

-Figure 5: Multi-user Control of Remote Debugger
+Figure 5 Multi-user control of remote debugger

-4.5.
-The Asynchronous Interpretation Problem
+4.5 The Asynchronous Interpretation Problem